Pence to talk trade, security and koalas during Australian visit

 His message at each of those stops was to reassure political and business leaders that Trump's "America First" policy meant that the United States was open to foreign investment, and that his administration wanted to work with business leaders to knock down barriers for U.S. products.

-While in Australia, Pence and his family will also meet some local wildlife at Sydney's zoo, take a harbor cruise and tour the world-famous Sydney Opera House.
+While in Australia, Pence and his family will also meet some local wildlife at Sydney's zoo, take a harbour cruise and tour the world-famous Sydney Opera House.